Polaris Inc.: MRZR

 In November 2016, the U.S. Marine Corps signed a $6.5 million contract with Polaris to deliver 145 MRZR-D ATVs.
 Called the Utility Task Vehicle (UTV), it is a version of the vehicle already in use by U.S. Special Operations Command, but is designed to be diesel-powered and can run on JP-8 fuel.
 The Marines bought the unarmored ATVs because they can fit inside an MV-22 Osprey, enabling them to be deployed from long distances, to provide logistics support to ground combat units, assisting them to travel and transport supplies quicker and easier than previously on foot.
 The vehicles can carry four troops and have a small cargo bed capable of carrying 1500 lb of payload.
 It is planned to field 18 MRZR-Ds per infantry regiment.
-The vehicles are to be delivered from late-January to April 2017.
+The vehicles were delivered between late-January to April 2017.

 DAGOR

 DAGOR (Deployable Advanced Ground Off-road) is a purpose-built military off-road vehicle that is designed for rapid external and internal air transportability and that incorporates commercial off-the-shelf (COTS) components and driveline system with spares available worldwide.
 The DAGOR was developed under contract from elements of the United States Special Operations Command and international Special Operations Forces (SOF).
 The vehicle was designed in partnership with Roush Industries over two years who are also responsible for production.
 The DAGOR was unveiled at the 2014 Association of the United States Army Annual Meeting in October 2014.
 The DAGOR can accommodate up to nine soldiers: four in the cabin, four in the bed, and a roof gunner who has a seat suspended from the roll cage in the cabin.

 The vehicle can be configured in up to 48 different weapon configurations using the weapons ring and multiple pintle mounts.
-The vehicle is powered by a light weight, commercial off-the-shelf turbo diesel / JP8 engine.
+The vehicle is powered by a lightweight, commercial off-the-shelf turbo diesel / JP8 engine.
 The vehicle can transport a maximum payload of more than 1,400 kg.
 It has high mobility with high speeds over rough terrain.
 The vehicle is certified for air drop and internal air transport by CH-47 Chinook heavy-lift helicopter, and sling load under UH-60 Black Hawk utility helicopters.
 The vehicle supports low velocity air drop (LVAD) method.

 In March 2018, Polaris unveiled the DAGOR A1, which can carry 20% more payload than the original DAGOR, and also has increased ride height.